 by Lawrence A. Cunningham

-Whether you are still a newbie in the investment world, or you think you know it all, this book will definitely benefit you by improving your investment patterns.
+Whether you are still a newbie in the investment world, or you think you know it all, this book will benefit you by improving your investment patterns.
 Do you want to grow your company’s enterprise value?
 You first need to learn the interrelation between a company’s management and its stakeholders.

 Buffet’s essays address many financing topics like corporate governance, investing, mergers and acquisitions, accounting and valuation, accounting policy, tax matters, and alternatives to common stock.
 These essays are relevant to the environment of Corporate America.
-He tries to give us an insight into his business mindset and basic principles he follows in finance through them.
+He tries to give us an insight into his business mindset and the basic principles he follows in finance through them.
 After going through his book, you will understand how much he hates blindly following investing trends.

 by Peter Lynch